droesler/NLP_Projects_Portfolio/Decision_Tree_Classifier/readme.md

 ---
 :warning: (Documentation in progress!):warning:

+This code was used to classify a subset of the [20 newsgroups text dataset](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) from sci-kit learn.
+Posts from the 'talk.politics.guns', 'talk.politics.mideast', and 'talk.politics.misc' using a decision tree implementation.

-This script builds a decision tree from the training data, classifies the training and test data, and calculates the accuracy
+The script builds a decision tree from the training data, classifies the training and test data, and calculates the accuracy